Practical NLP – Fundamental principles

 If on the other hand if you put yourself at the effect end of the equation you carry the belief that other people (and not you) are responsible for how you feel and act.
 This idea is built in the English language in expressions such as “he made me angry, she made me feel… this car is winding me up”.

->

-> This way of thinking leads to giving your power away and to feeling of guilt whenever others wittingly or unwittingly manipulate us by telling us “you upset me”.
+This way of thinking leads to giving your power away and to feelings of guilt whenever others wittingly or unwittingly manipulate us by telling us “you upset me”.

->

-> When you are at effect and something doesn’t go your way you are likely to ask questions such as “why ?” “why does this always happen to me?”
+When you are at effect and something doesn’t go your way you are likely to ask questions such as “why ?” “why does this always happen to me?”
 This question tends to lay blame on yourself or others and focuses your attention on the past.
 By doing this it does not help you solve the situation or feel good about it.

 When you are at cause the question tends to be more something like “What’s going on here”?
 “How’s this come about?”
 “What can I do to change things?”
 “What do I want instead of this?”
 These questions focus on the now, and on solutions, rather than the details of problems.
 If you approach problems this way you are more likely to deal more effectively with difficulties and things won’t bring you down as much.